Posted on March 20th, 2015 by Christine Schonhart in Central Library Renovation, Library Services, Major Projects

 The Central Library’s Teen Central, which opened last month,features a digital lab complete with a 3D printer and more than a dozen software programs to enhance teen’s experiences with technology.
 A few highlights of BPL programs for Teen Tech Week include the Central Library’s Digital Lab 3D Design workshop on Wednesday, March 11, at 3 p.m., at 700 Boylston Street and an Hour of Code with the Best Buy Geek Squad on Monday, March 9, at 4 p.m. at the Mattapan Branch, located at 1350 Blue Hill Avenue.
 View the complete schedule of events for Teen Tech Week via the BPL calendar.

-Posted on August 4th, 2013 by Gina Perille in Library Services, Major Projects
+Posted on March 5th, 2015 by Christine Schonhart in Branches, Library Services, Major Projects

-Posted on July 26th, 2013 by Christine Schonhart in Library Services, Major Projects
+Posted on February 26th, 2015 by Christine Schonhart in Branches, Library Services, Major Projects

 Tags: Jamaica Plain